 Teaching Trees is the Royal Forestry Society’s (RFS) schools programme for northern England and the Midlands.
 Our curriculum linked programme has been connecting children with local woodlands for nearly 15 years, using fun and engaging activities to teach them to value trees for wildlife, for enjoyment and for timber.

 Teaching Trees currently works across Yorkshire, Derbyshire, Lincolnshire, Nottinghamshire, Leicestershire, Warwickshire, County Durham and Northumberland.
-In 2016. we will continue to expand into new areas including Worcestershire, Gloucestershire and Herefordshire.
+In 2016. we will continue to expand into new areas including Cumbria, Worcestershire, Gloucestershire and Herefordshire.